 Day 6: Explore Launceston

-Spend the final day of your Tasmania road trip exploring around Launceston.
+Spend the final day of your Tasmania road trip exploring around Launceston, checking the beautiful scenery and fabulous wineries in the Tamar Valley.
 Be sure to book an evening flight so you have a full day!

 Cataract Gorge – A natural formation located only minutes from central Launceston.
 Allow at least an hour to wander along the pathways around the gorge.